jrl-umi3218/mc_force_sensor_calibration_controller/README.md

 Force Sensor Calibration
 ==

+**IMPORTANT WARNING: This controller must be run with the robot in the air as it'll move the feet around**

 This controller allows to calibrate the force sensors of HRP robots to remove the effect of gravity due to links attached to the force sensors (grippers/feet).

 To calibrate, simply run this controller and follow the instructions in the GUI.